cybercongress/cybernomics/bostrom/README.md

 ## Predicting V Demand

 V are natural tokens.
-Each V enables its holder to produce 1 cyberLink daily.
+Each V enables its holder to produce 1 cyberlink daily.
 To simulate cyberlink usage we have derived a base estimate of `cyberlinks_per_day` formula from ETH data:

 ![ETH Data](images/eth_transactions_per_active_address_regression.png)